 Depending on your issue, you might receive a link to more information, multiple-choice options to resolve your issue further, or an option to work with a representative.

-And it’s as simple as that!
+It's that simple.
+In our experience, the agents working these lines are competent and fairly fast, able to resolve almost any issue you put in front of them.
 Text back and forth with the automated help and representatives to resolve your issue without putting the phone to your ear or hearing the dreaded hold tunes.

 We were crushed when Delta pulled customer support via Twitter or Facebook direct messaging.
 Delta has promised that feature will eventually return, but it's unclear when that may happen.